Kikobeats/js-mythbusters/README.md

 ## Lookup table for result matching

-When optimizing `if/else`, the goal is always to minimize the number of conditions to evaluate before taking the correct path.
+When we optimizing `if/else`, the goal is always to minimize the number of conditions to evaluate before taking the correct path.
 The easiest optimization is therefore to ensure that the most common conditions are first:

 ```js
 if (value < 5) {